adityaketkar/circle-packing-personal-homepage/README.md

 7. When done with editing, check the ``` Commit directly to the master branch ``` radio box, add a relevant commit message and click on ``` Commit Changes ```

-8. All done! wait for 5 minutes, and visit again the URL given to you by Netlify.
+8. All done! wait for 5 minutes, and visit the URL given to you by Netlify again to confirm changes.

+9. Leave a ⭐️ on this repo and share this with people you think can benefit from this project 🙂

 ## For Developers